dailymotion/hands-on-diagnosing-golang-apps/core-files/README.md

 A note about core dumps storage:
 - on MacOS, by default, they are stored in the `/cores` directory
-- on Linux, by default, they are stored in a location defined in the `/proc/sys/kernel/core_pattern` file
+- on Linux, by default, they are stored in a location defined in the `/proc/sys/kernel/core_pattern` file - or in the current directory, name `core.PID`

 ## Inspecting core dumps